altanai/kamailioexamples/redis_db/README.md

-## Redis Cacahe for quick storage and retrival
+# Redis Cache for quick storage and retrival

 db_redis module - provides DB APIv1 connector for the Redis server